 The 2019 NPT PrepCom saw an increase in the number of working papers addressing the linkages between the nuclear affairs and gender, with three papers dedicated to this topic:

-The Treaty on the Prohibition of Nuclear Weapons (TPNW) includes a clause mandating States Parties to provide age- and gender-sensitive assistance to individuals under its jurisdiction who are affected by the use or testing of nuclear weapons, including medical care, rehabilitation and psychological support, as well as provide for their social and economic inclusion (Article 6).
+The Treaty on the Prohibition of Nuclear Weapons (TPNW) which entered into force on 22 January 2021 includes a clause mandating States Parties to provide age- and gender-sensitive assistance to individuals under its jurisdiction who are affected by the use or testing of nuclear weapons, including medical care, rehabilitation and psychological support, as well as provide for their social and economic inclusion (Article 6).

 The preamble of the Treaty acknowledges that nuclear weapons have a disproportionate impact on women and girls, including as a result of ionizing radiation.
-It also recognizes the importance of “equal, full and effective participation of both women and men” for promoting peace and security, as well as the engagement of women in nuclear disarmament.
+It also recognizes the need for the “equal, full and effective participation of both women and men” in promoting peace and security, and the engagement of women in nuclear disarmament.

 To access the text of the Treaty on the Prohibition of Nuclear Weapons, click here.

 The discussions on Lethal Autonomous Weapons Systems, which first convened in 2014, conducted under the auspices of the Convention on Certain Conventional Weapons (CCW), have brought an important topic to the attention of the disarmament community; that of the potential for bias in algorithms.